 What happens if a child doesn’t get enough protein?

-Chronic protein deficiency, which falls under malnutrition, can slow growth rates, delay puberty, and reduce final adult height.
-Even mild, consistent deficits over years can have measurable effects on development.
+Chronic protein deficiency can slow growth rates, delay puberty, and reduce final adult height.
+Even mild, consistent deficits over years have measurable effects on development.

 Can plant-based diets support height growth?

-Yes, with careful planning.
-Combining complementary plant proteins, supplementing B12 and vitamin D, and monitoring zinc intake makes a vegan diet fully compatible with healthy growth.
+Yes, with deliberate planning.
+Combining complementary plant proteins, supplementing B12 and vitamin D, and monitoring zinc intake makes a vegan diet fully compatible with healthy growth